markAmobi/divvy-explorer/README.md

 - maybe attempt to do this in rails?

+- maybe attempt to redo app using node JS.

 - Think of any other feature that can be added to this.